This guide introduces Monitoring charts. There are two ways to build charts:

-The following screenshot shows a chart that displays a CPU usage metric:
+The following screenshot shows a chart that displays a server-latency metric:

 As seen in this screenshot, each time series in the charted metric shows up as a colored line.
-Each of these is keyed by color to an entry in the legend under the chart that displays the name of each time series.
+Each of these is keyed by color to an entry in the legend under the chart.

 Before you begin